-- 1) The student is additionally dismissed for reasons other than academic. - 2) The student has made a previously denied appeal. - 3) The student has made a previously upheld appeal in which the student did not adhere to the plan included in the original appeal. - 4) The student's reason for poor academic performance was related to something prohibited by the Student Code of Conduct.
+- 1) The student is additionally dismissed for reasons other than academic. - 2) The student has made a previously upheld appeal in which the student did not adhere to the plan included in the original appeal. - 3) The student's reason for poor academic performance was related to something prohibited by the Student Code of Conduct.